Historic Scotland, on behalf of Scottish Ministers, has compiled an inventory of nationally important battlefields

-- The proposed development sits on a brownfield site currently occupied by the Cockenzie branch railway line.
-The scale and location of the substation is such that we did not consider that development there would significantly impact on any key views, landscape features or specific known events relating to the battle.
+- The proposed development partially sits on land currently occupied by the Cockenzie branch railway line.
+The scale and location of the substation is such that we did not consider that development would significantly impact on any key views, landscape features or specific known events relating to the battle.

 - Any archaeological finds or deposits associated with the battle are likely to have been substantially disturbed or destroyed when the existing railway and associated infrastructure was built.
 While there are limited areas of undisturbed ground, we are satisfied that the conditions that the East Lothian Council are likely to require would ensure that appropriate archaeological mitigation takes place.

 East Lothian Council granted outline planning permission to the substation on 2nd September.

 Scottish Enterprise: Cockenzie Energy Park

 The proposal for an Energy Park at the former Cockenzie Power Station and surrounding area was announced by Scottish Enterprise earlier this year.
 While specific details have yet to be outlined, Scottish Enterprise have commenced an Environmental Impact Assessment and Historic Scotland (along with other agencies such as Scottish Natural Heritage and the Scottish Environment Protection Agency) are a consultee as part of that process.
 This assessment will consider the likely environmental impacts arising from the proposal, including those upon the battlefield site at Prestonpans.